Planning a Sensory-Friendly Easter

 Make an Easter Card Craft:

-Choose one of your child’s favorite characters—for example, their favorite Disney character or superhero—and use pictures from magazines or online images to create an Easter-themed card featuring that character.
-This activity engages multiple senses as your child looks at images and feels different textures while cutting and gluing paper or fabric onto the cardstock.
+Choose your child’s favorite character, like a Disney character or superhero.
+Use magazine pictures or online images to create an Easter-themed card featuring that character.
+This activity engages multiple senses.
+Your child looks at images and feels textures while cutting and gluing paper or fabric onto the cardstock.

 Take Part in Outdoor Activities:

-Spending time outdoors can be invigorating for children on the autism spectrum as long as they are dressed appropriately for the weather and noise levels are kept low (try to avoid busy parks).
-For example, you could participate in a nature scavenger hunt by looking for leaves, flowers, animals, etc., or have an egg hunt in your backyard!
+Spending time outdoors can energize children on the autism spectrum if they dress for the weather and avoid loud, busy areas.
+You could try a nature scavenger hunt, searching for leaves, flowers, and animals.
+Or, have an egg hunt in your backyard!

 Celebrating Easter doesn’t have to be tricky for families with children on the autism spectrum.
-With these ideas in mind, you can create fun yet autism-friendly Easter activities that will help make this special day enjoyable for everyone!
-At Circle City ABA, we understand that every child is unique.
-If you need more guidance or support creating individualized strategies tailored to your kid’s needs, don’t hesitate to reach out—we’re here to help!
-Visit circlectiyaba.com today!
+With these ideas, you can create fun yet autism-friendly Easter activities that will help make this special day enjoyable for everyone!

 About Circle City ABA